-There are two tabs:

-- 1. On the Filter tab are narrowing filters, which can be combined into a tree. - 2.
-On the Chain tab are chainable transformers, which can be combined in a linear chain.
+There are two types of filters.
+On the Filter tab are narrowing filters, which can be combined into a tree.
+On the Chain tab are chainable filters, which can be combined in a linear chain.

 10.2.1 Narrowing Filters